MarcelDevauxBastard/pixivScraper/README.md

 ### Usage

-General case : call `<path to the pixivScraper executable> <command name> <additional parameters>`.
+General case: call `<path to the pixivScraper executable> <command name> <additional parameters>`.

-Some examples :
+Some examples:
 * Call `./pixivScraper.exe help` to display information about pixivScraper commands.
 * Call `./pixivScraper.exe help <command name>` to display more information about a pixivScraper command.
 * Call `./pixivScraper.exe dlUser <userId>` to download all the artworks of a user.
 * Call `./pixivScraper.exe dlIllustrations` to download a list of artworks from a list of illustration ids (by default `./illustrationList.txt`).

-Seven commands are available for now :
+Seven commands are available for now:
 * `dlIllustration` Downloads an illustration from its illustration id.
 * `dlIllustrations` Downloads a list of illustrations from a text file of illustration ids.
 * `dlImage` Downloads an image from its url.